 Medical researchers are looking into what causes autism and although there is no known unique cause, researchers have found that it is due to biological or neurological differences in the brain.
 MRI and PET scans have revealed structural abnormalities in the brain, with significant differences within the cerebellum.
 What has been confirmed, however, is that autism is not the result of bad parenting and is not caused by psychological factors in the development of the child.

-In the recent past, a diagnosis of Asperger Syndrome (AS) was used to identify some individuals.
+In the recent past, a diagnosis of Asperger Syndrome (AS) was used to identify some individuals, however, changes to the DSM-V (the diagnostic manual) has eliminated this as a disability.
 It is a neurobiological disorder characterized by a specific pattern of behaviors and deficiencies in social and communication skills.
 AS was first described in 1944 by a Viennese pediatrician, Hans Asperger, and was added to the Diagnostic and Statistical Manual of Mental Disorders (DSM IV) in 1994 but in 2013, the DSM-V placed this categorization under Autism Spectrum Disorder.

 What to Expect